Stone Duality for Relations: Extending Equivalences and Adjunctions

 \paragraph{Framed Bicategories.} Framed bicategories \cite{shulman} allow us to have both $\ccal$ and $\Rel(\ccal)$ in one structure, see also Example 2.6 in \cite{shulman}.
 Since we only need a very special case of framed bicategories in this paper, we do not detail the general definition and only explain how any concretely order-regular category $\ccal$ gives rise to a framed bicategory $\S\ccal$.

-\pskip Framed bicategories are special double categories.
-Informally speaking, forgetting the horizontal structure of $\S\ccal$ gives back $\ccal$ and forgetting the vertical structure of $\S\ccal$, we obtain $\Rel(\ccal)$.
+\pskip Framed bicategories are special double categories \cite{GP04}.
+Informally speaking, a 2-cell in a double category is a square

+where, in our examples, the horizontal arrows are relations, the vertical arrows are maps, and the 2-cell represents a subset-relation as indicated. \footnote{Grandis and Par\'e write relations as vertical arrows. } In other words, forgetting the horizontal structure of $\S\ccal$ gives back $\ccal$ and forgetting the vertical structure of $\S\ccal$, we obtain $\Rel(\ccal)$.
 Importantly, it is the double category theoretic view which gives us the right notion of functor and adjunction.
 The technical point where this matters can be seen if we go back to \eqref{eq:naturality-isos} and note that the unit of an adjunction $F\dashv G$ is not, in general, natural wrt relations.
-In the double category theoretic view, relations are objects, not arrows and this obstacle disappears.
+From a double category theoretic point of view, it suffices that the outer rectangle of \eqref{eq:naturality-isos} commutes up to a 2-cell.